 Next Gen NASCAR Cup Series Toyota Camry

-Toyota’s newest offering mimics its road offering’s front end a lot more prominently.
+Toyota’s latest Cup offering mimics its road offering’s front end a lot more prominently.
 It’s fun to see it square up to the newest offerings of its rivals and wonder what could be when these hit the real tracks next season.

 Is that a Supra?!
 It is!
-TRD’s latest offering for the Xfinity Series certainly stands out a lot compared to the rival offerings from Chevy and the Blue Oval and with the three all equal on performance why not race in style?
+TRD’s latest offering for the O’Reilly Auto Parts Series certainly stands out a lot compared to the rival offerings from Chevy and the Blue Oval, and with the three all equal on performance why not race in style?
 It certainly helps it make more sense when you’re sliding it all sorts.

 The Tundra has the most pronounced grille of the three trucks on offer, with the big chrome nose standing out in the crowd of Silverados and F-150s.
-Do you want to get noticed in a truck race?
+You want to get noticed in a truck race?
 Drive the Tundra, simple as.

 C&R Racing Silver Crown Car